Thomas Alexander Kolbe

 Research

-His scientific interest lies in the physiological and neurological effects of sound – for instance, how musical processes can influence blood pressure, hormonal rhythms, and cognitive states.
+His scientific interest focuses on the physiological and neurological effects of sound – for example, how musical processes can influence blood pressure, hormonal rhythms, and cognitive states.
+Rather than pursuing research through continuous empirical production, his approach is reflective and observational, grounded in careful reading, long-term consideration, and conceptual synthesis.